-WELD 212 4.0 units Introduction to Shielded Metal Arc Welding 36 hours lecture, 108 hours laboratory
+Introduction to Shielded Metal Arc Welding 36 hours lecture, 108 hours laboratory Grading: letter grade or pass/no pass

 This course is an introduction to the safe practices, setup, and operation of Shielded Metal Arc Welding.
 Topics will include machine settings, basic electricity, welding symbols, and basic metallurgy.
 This course is designed for students that are seeking beginning Shielded Metal Arc Welding knowledge and skills.